 In winter we meet at the Ladywood Leisure Centre in Penicuik on Friday evenings from 7.30 pm and in summer at Vogrie Country Park on Thursday evenings from 6.30/7 pm.

-We also run Puppy Classes on Monday evenings at St Leonard’s Church Hall, Bonnyrigg over a 12 week period, and at Ladywood over a 10 week period, both with limited numbers.
+We also run Puppy Classes on Monday evenings at St Leonard’s Church Hall, Bonnyrigg and at Ladywood each over a 9 week period, both with limited numbers.

 Please click below for our Introductory Booklet.